powercodeacademy/restaurant_finder/README.md

 How should it work?

-    - I should be able to see JSON data for all cities
+    [DONE] - I should be able to see JSON data for all cities
     - I should be able to see JSON data for all restaurants
     - I should be able to see JSON data for restaurants in a single city